Biokes/yieldup/EXECUTIVE_SUMMARY.md

 2. Stake ETH from Ethereum
 3. Stake USDC from Polygon
 4. Stake SUI from Sui Network
-(All paths lead to single Hedera pool)
+(All paths lead to single BASE pool)
 ```

 ### The Technical Reality